By Melinda Rolls

 The report found that state agencies have made at least 26,454 decisions and authorized over $1.9 billion in clean energy spending, all without conducting the necessary screenings to ensure protection for disadvantaged communities and climate targets.

-“This governor and this administration have simply not absorbed that this is going to require a massive, coordinated, all-government approach to achieving the mandates of the climate law,” said Justin Woods, director of policy at NYLPI.
+“This governor and this administration have simply not absorbed that this is going to require a massive, coordinated, all-government approach to achieving the mandates of the climate law,” said Justin Wood, director of policy at NYLPI.

 The report focused its investigation into top-funded state agencies, including the departments of Health, Education, Transportation and Empire State Development.

-“This is a report that we obviously didn’t want to have to publish; we’d much rather be writing a headline that says the state is on track to meet its climate goals and lead the nation in tackling climate change and creating green jobs,” Woods said.
+“This is a report that we obviously didn’t want to have to publish; we’d much rather be writing a headline that says the state is on track to meet its climate goals and lead the nation in tackling climate change and creating green jobs,” Wood said.
 “That’s unfortunately not the report we were led to by the data.”